millaresluis/parking-allocation/README.md

 5. Save changes.

 ## Updates
 1. Introduced a new parking layout design and improved parking slot auto-assign function.
+(Please download the new exported schema here: https://drive.google.com/file/d/1YCuOBgKfRFIJRlzK8rLaQGr5Jyo8HXPM/view?usp=sharing)
 2. Refactored code in controllers & models (transferred all the logic and data handling in their corresponding model).
 3. Dynamic entry points.